UNFmontreal/toad/doc/toad/src/en/tasks/07-Registration.md

 ## Expected result(s) - Quality Assessment (QA)

-- Production of an image (png) of the B0 overlayed by brain mask and its boundaries
+- Production of an image (png) of the B0 overlayed on brain mask and its boundaries
-- Production of an image (png) of the B0 overlayed by aparc_aseg file and within the boundaries of the brain mask
+- Production of an image (png) of the B0 overlayed on aparc_aseg file and within the boundaries of the brain mask

 ## References